-Feeling depressed at Christmas isn’t unusual, even for people who aren’t normally depressed.
+Feeling depressed at Christmas is normal, even for people who aren’t depressed at other times of the year.
 These tips for coping with depression over the holiday season are from Dr Harold Levinson.

 “Depressed people don’t always respond well to holidays and vacations where others appear happy and life seems beautiful,” says Dr Levinson.
 “This contrast often intensifies their own sense of inadequacy, jealousy of healthy others – and thus may worsen their feelings of depression and even anger at their own inability to ‘snap out of it’ and enjoy life as they believe they should.”

-5 Ways to Cope With Depression at Christmas
+5 Doctor-Approved Ways to Cope With Depression at Christmas

 If you struggle with depression, a loved one may tell you to “snap out of it.”
 Though he may mean well, it can contribute to your feelings of guilt and inadequacy.
 Thus, a downward cycle may occur, making Christmas even more depressing.

 “At Christmas, we’re are expected to be happy, joyous and delighted to share gifts and appreciate all that life offers us,” says Dr Levinson.
 “Depressed people who cannot meet these expectations often feel worse.”